The Premier's ANZAC Prize

 PRIZE DETAILS:

-• A 14 to 16-day tour of Europe visiting key sites important to Australian war history
+• A two-week tour of Europe visiting key sites important to Australian war history

 • Learn about life at the front and the history of our ANZACs overseas during WWI